-Silica Fume for Concrete Products
+for Concrete Products

-Silica Fume Concrete reacts with lime during cement hydration to form additional calcium silicate hydrates (C-S-H gel) which bond the components together creating a dense matrix.
+Silica Fume reacts with lime during cement hydration to form additional calcium silicate hydrates (C-S-H gel) which bond the components together creating a dense matrix.

-Silica Fume Concrete is 100 to 150 times smaller than a cement particle and can fill the interstitial voids.
+Silica Fume is 100 to 150 times smaller than a cement particle and can fill the interstitial voids.
 The packing effect reduces strongly the concretes porosity and permeability.

 Porosity/ Permeability/ Resistance to Corrosion

-Addition of Silica Fume Concrete reduces porosity by decreasing pore size.
+The addition of Silica Fume reduces porosity by decreasing pore size.
 Porosity and permeability reductions inhibit the penetration of aggressive agents.
 The use of Silica Fume is beneficial to prevent concrete from corrosion in difficult environments: harbors, airports, chemical areas, and coastal buildings are common examples.

 Silica Fume protects the concrete against the alkali reaction.
 Its fine and amorphous particles react with cement alkalies and reduce their content in the concrete before hardening.

 Silica Fume reduces concrete permeability.
 A reduction in chloride and sulfate ingress has shown to significantly slows down irreversible degradation.

 To get a downloadable PDF of this and other technical and saftey data sheets click the link below

 Silica Fume is widely used in concrete and fiber cement industries.
 In addition to its pozzolanic properties, it is also a very good filler due to its particle size.
 These combined properties lead to an extended life expectancy in corrosive environments (resistance to chlorides, acids, and sulphates) and improved strength.